The James Luti Story

 The family made efforts with each passing year to start fresh.
 In ninth grade, the teachers weren’t made aware that there was an issue until later in the year.
 The year before that, no one even knew what was wrong.
 This year, James will get proper accommodation, he will be able to bounce back, things will change.
 He was running around and smiling during the summers.
 His friends were around, he was getting out of the house plenty, playing sports, and enjoying life.
 In a years-long stretch of academic struggle, the summers were an oasis of happiness.

 In eighth and most of ninth grade, he only had to face his teachers’ disappointment, which was difficult enough.
 However, toward the end of ninth grade, James had made known his waning will to live as another difficult year had taken its toll on him.
 He was hospitalized in an effort to seek immediate help.
-The notion of losing him was too scary to brush it off.
+The notion of losing him was too scary to brush off.
 Unfortunately, in a small, interconnected New England town, everybody knows everybody, and word traveled to James’s classmates of his apparent crisis.
-The incident blew over, but the scarring was undeniable: James went out of his way to try to show everyone at school that he was totally fine, that they didn’t have to be afraid of him, that he was still the same old James.
+The incident blew over, but the scarring was undeniable: James went out of his way to placate the worried looks he received all over school, attempting to show his classmates that they didn’t have to be afraid of or for him, that he was still the same James.